 Our MSc Music Technology degree course is ideal if you have a creative computing background and want to develop the skills needed to become a professional audio specialist.
 You'll plan and produce a personal project, and we'll provide the expertise and support so you can develop your professional practice.

 When you graduate, you'll have all the tools you need for a career in the creative and media industries.

 On this course, you'll:

-- Design and develop software, hardware, networks for a project of your choice
+- Design and develop software, hardware and networks for a project of your choice

-- Use our fully equipped sound/music studios and multimedia labs providing access to our high-spec computing facilities
+- Use our professional equipment and facilities including sound/music studios, multimedia labs and computing facilities

 - Interactive technologies

 - Games production and development

 - Software application development

 Opportunities also exist in the fields of education and health and business, where audio specialists are involved in the development of audio systems, software and interfaces, installation and monitoring, and contextual acoustic research.